platformsh/template-builder/templates/micronaut/files/README.md

-# Open Liberty for Platform.sh
+# Micronaut

-This project provides a starter kit for Open Liberty Eclipse MicroProfile projects hosted on Platform.sh.
+This project provides a starter kit for Micronaut projects hosted on Platform.sh.

-Open Liberty is a highly composable, fast to start, dynamic application server runtime environment.
+A modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.

 ## Services